norbu09/lnz.me/now.md

 1. [iwantmyname](https://iwantmyname.com) is a big focus for me at the moment
 2. get some balance from working on a computer, currently:
+    - building a new camper
-    - building furniture for our house
+    - building a wooden kayak
 3. learn and teach, currently:
     - startup weekends and working with early stage teams
     - meet interesting people and friends face to face
     - learning [elixir](http://elixir-lang.org/)
 4. outdoorsy things, currently:
     - hiking, exploring the southern alps
-    - kayaking,
+    - kayaking
     - snowboarding season is over :(
+5. new stealth project will start to take over time

 Physical locations
 ------------------

+I am in Nelson every Thursday, based at the [Bridge Street Collective](http://www.bridgestreet.co.nz/).
+I normally have time for one or two coffee meetings there.
+Focus: 5, 3

 I am in Wellington at least every other week for a day or two.
 Many of these days are packed with meetings and spending time with my teams here.
 If I don't get in touch or push your coffee meeting out another month, this is why.
 Focus: 1, 3

-I am in Nelson roughly once a week, normally based at the [Bridge Street Collective](http://www.bridgestreet.co.nz/).
-I normally have time for one or two coffee meetings there.
-Focus: 1, 3

-The rest of the time I hide in the southern alps and focus on 1, 2 and 4
+The rest of the time I hide in the southern alps and focus on 1, 2, 4 and 5